-One of These Nights was also the last album that the founding member Bernie Leadon was featured on after he felt disillusioned with the direction the band was taking their music.
+One of These Nights was also the last album that the founding member Bernie Leadon featured after he felt disillusioned with the direction the band was taking their music.
 He officially left the band in December of 1975.

 In December of 1976, the band released its fifth studio album Hotel California featuring the newest addition to their lineup, Joe Walsh.
-He was no stranger to their sound as he was also a band’s good friend for years.
+He was no stranger to their sound as he was a band’s good friend for years.

 Hotel California took about a year and a half to complete, earning the band more singles with “Hotel California” and “New Kid in Town,” respectively.
 After topping the charts in 1977, Hotel California also garnered the title of the band’s signature song.

 The downfall of the Eagles began just as soon as they rose to fame.
-The Long Run took the band two years to complete allegedly due to the pressure to outsell Hotel California rendering the members unable to produce the quality of music they intended to.
+The Long Run took the band two years to complete, allegedly due to the pressure to outsell Hotel California rendering the members unable to produce the quality of music they intended to.

 Though the album didn’t live up to the success of Hotel California, it still proved to be a hit on the charts.
 Come July 1980.
-However, the band allegedly went through what was dubbed as the “Long Night at the Wrong Beach” in Long Beach, where the internal tension between the band finally boiled over.
+However, the band allegedly went through what was dubbed the “Long Night at the Wrong Beach” in Long Beach, where the internal tension between the band finally boiled over.